reactive-python/reactpy/docs/source/javascript-components.rst

         - You want to create polished software that can be **easily shared** with others.

+.. _Dynamically Loaded Component:

 Dynamically Loaded Components
 -----------------------------

 .. note::

     This method is not recommended in production systems - see :ref:`Distributing Javascript Components` for more info.
+Instead, it's best used during exploratory phases of development.

 IDOM makes it easy to draft your code when you're in the early stages of development by using a CDN_ to dynamically load Javascript packages on the fly.
 In this example we'll